waltertamboer/api-documentation/source/reference/v2/payments-api/create-payment.rst

    more connected accounts.
 Additionally, you can schedule (parts of) the payment to become available on the connected account on a future date.

-   See the :doc:`Split payments </connect/splitting-payments>` guide for more information on payment routing.
+   See the :doc:`Routed payments </connect/routing-payments>` guide for more information on payment routing.

    If a routing array is supplied, it must contain one or more routing objects with the following parameters.